 You're not alone.
 The stats suggest that on average, we sit more than 9 hours a day.

 The Nitty Gritty on Sitting Down

 The infographic puts a grim face on the numbers, but if you poke around, you'll turn up other stories of people who now stand up (when they used to sit down).
-For example, in an article in a popular men's magazine, the staff admitted that they, too, are standing up more because the studies done comparing sitting and standing... are staggering.
+For example, in an article (update: article no longer available) in a popular men's magazine, the staff admitted that they, too, are standing up more because the studies done comparing sitting and standing... are staggering.
 Here's how one writer summarized the findings: "it doesn't matter how much you exercise or how well you eat.
 If you sit most of the day, your risk of leaving this world clutching your chest—whether you're a man or women—as much as doubles."